-The city or village refereed to as Bethulia, which is not otherwise known to have existed, but seems to be near Jerusalem, I think is possibly meant to be Bethlehem.
-Both names begin with a Beth.
+The city or village refereed to as Bethulia, which is not otherwise known to have existed but seems to be near Jerusalem, I think is possibly meant to be Bethlehem.
+Both names begin with Beth.
 Bethulia seems to come from a Hebrew word for Virgin, Micah 4-5 tells us Bethlehem is where The Messiah will be born.
-And in the context of my theory that Bethlehem is Zion which is the City of David, three Bible verses refer to the Bethulah daughter of Zion, (2 Kings 19:21, Isaiah 37:22 and Lamentations 2:13).
+And in the context of my argument that Bethlehem is Zion which is the City of David, three Bible verses refer to the Bethulah daughter of Zion, (2 Kings 19:21, Isaiah 37:22 and Lamentations 2:13).
 Micah 4-5 also refers to the Daughter of Zion giving birth in Bethlehem.
 And if Judith was a wife of King Manasseh, it ties into the element of Bethlehem remaining a city linked to the house of David all through the Kingdom Period.

 Now for my own personal theory.

 Today a Jewish tradition has developed to read the Book of Judith during Hanukkah.
 And to identify the character of Holofernes with Nicanor, both wind up beheaded for example.
 I haven't yet however read any theory that the Maccabees were the original inspiration for the book.
-But Judith 4:3 seems to allude to The Temple being recently rededicated following a desecration.
+But Judith 4:3 does seem to allude to The Temple being recently rededicated following a desecration.